Pseudodifferential Weyl calculus on vector bundles: Examples of Weyl symbols

 for all $A\in\Omega^{1}(M)$.
 Then, the Weyl symbol of the operator $\hat{D}\indices{_\alpha^\beta}$ is

 Note that we also used \cref{eq:commutator_covd} to swap the order of some covariant derivatives in \cref{eq:polynomial_operator}. \end{example}

 As a generalization of the previous example, we consider the linearized Yang-Mills equations.
 To avoid technicalities and to keep the notation simple, we consider the special case of gauge theories with trivial principal bundles.
 For a mathematical discussion of the Yang-Mills theory, see~\cite{Hamilton,Rudolph}.
-A brief discussion of the linearized theory can be found, for example, in \cite[Ex.~3.7]{HackSchenkel}.
+A detailed discussion of the linearized theory can be found, for example, in \cite[Sec.~2.2.2]{Schmid}; see also \cite[Ex.~3.7]{HackSchenkel} for a brief overview.

 \begin{example}[Linearized Yang-Mills equations] Let $(M,g)$ be a Lorentzian manifold and $G$ be a finite-dimensional, real, and semisimple Lie group with Lie algebra $(\mathfrak{g},[\cdot,\cdot])$.
 Furthermore, consider the bundles $E_{k}:=\mathfrak{g}\otimes\bigwedge^{k}T^{\ast}M$ whose sections are $\mathfrak{g}$-valued $k$-forms, i.e.~$\Omega^{k}(M,\mathfrak{g}):=\Gamma(E_{k})$.
 We equip the bundles with the natural bundle metrics induced by the canonical bundle metric for differential forms, cf.~\cref{eq:Hodge}, and the Killing form of $\mathfrak{g}$.
 For a given $1$-form $A\in\Omega^{1}(M,\mathfrak{g})$, we define its curvature by means of Cartan's structure equation, i.e.